Building regulations in the United Kingdom: Part G. Sanitation, hygiene and water efficiency

 Adequate sanitation facilities i.e. toilet.

 A house must have either a bath or shower with the ability to heat hot water.

+A dwelling must have a 'potable' (cold) water supply suitable for drinking.

 Unvented hot water storage systems – restrictions apply to who can install the system.

 Part H. Drainage and waste disposal

-An adequate system must be in place to carry water used for cooking, washing, toilet, bath or shower to a sewer, cesspool or settlement tank.
+An adequate system must be in place to carry waste water used for cooking, washing, toilet (flushing), bath or shower to a foul sewer, cesspool or settlement tank.

 A cesspool or settlement tank must be impermeable to liquids and have adequate ventilation.
 It must also have means of access for emptying, not harm the health of any person and not contaminate water or water supply.

-An adequate system to carry rainwater away from the roof of a building e.g. guttering carrying water to a sewer.
+An adequate system to carry rainwater away from the roof of a building e.g. guttering carrying water to a suitable final outfall or surface water sewer.